 Plastic connectors and ferrules, such as PEEK, should be used with caution, checking the temperature and pressure ratings.
-They do, however, offer some practical advantages as the ferrule does not permanently grip the tubing.
-The position can also be easily adjusted to accommodate the different lengths of protruding tubing used by the different manufacturers, forming a leak-tight connection with little dead volume.
+However, these connectors offer some practical advantages in that the ferrule does not permanently grip the tubing.
+The connector can also be easily adjusted to accommodate the different lengths of protruding tubing used by the different manufacturers forming a leak-tight connection with little dead volume.